 NASTAR SMALL RESORT FRANCHISE

-Sign-up by Oct.
-1st and save
+Sign-up by returning the contract by Oct.
+1st

-- Contract-Mail or email your executed contract
+- Contract - Mail or email your executed contract to register as a host resort.

 NASTAR = NATIONAL STANDARD RACE